LukePappa/myOS/t.md

 What exists is God, who is perfect truth, goodness, and beauty.
-Our purpose is to become increasingly conscious of Him by attending to the present moment.
+Our purpose is to become increasingly conscious of Him through the bare act of existence.